On, In, or At The Beach

 Which One Should Be Used?

 'On the beach' and 'at the beach' are both correct and can be used to refer to activities that are done near the water.
-However, there is a subtle difference between the two: 'On the beach' is used to describe the physical location on the sandy area while 'at the beach' is used to describe the broader location of the beach area.
+However, there is a subtle difference between the two: 'On the beach' is used to describe being physically on the surface of the beach, typically walking or lying down on the sand or near the shoreline, while 'at the beach' is used to describe the broader location of the beach area.

 On the Beach

-'On the beach' suggests that the person or object is physically located on the sandy area that is adjacent to the water.
-It emphasizes the contact or proximity with the beach itself.
+'On the beach' suggests that the person or object is physically located on the surface of the beach itself, often implying an activity being done on the sand or beach area.
 Have a look:

 She was reading a book on the beach.